Where can I see the fluidlab R-300 in action?

 The fluidlab R-300 has an internal memory that can store up to 1000 measurements.
 You have access to your measurement results via the history tab and can retrieve and edit them at any time.
 Should the memory ever be full, the results can be transferred to a computer via the anvajo datalab.
 The measurements can then be deleted from the device so that new measurements can be saved.

 We ask that you ensure that you only connect the fluidlab R-300 to trusted networks (WLAN) that are protected by firewalls.
 Ensure that data is only shared and received with devices that are trusted and properly secured. anvajo does not record personal data and assumes no liability for the loss, interception or misuse of data sent or received using the device's wireless communication methods.

 Can I transfer the measurement results to my computer?

 Yes, you can transfer the measurement results using anvajo datalab, a desktop application developed for scientists.
 It allows direct access to data collected with the fluidlab R-300.
 You can download our software free of charge here.

 How long does the battery of the fluidlab R-300 last?

-The battery life is indicated with 5 hours.
+The battery runtime is up to 5 hours.
 Battery specifications depend on network configuration and many other factors.
-The battery life may vary depending on use and settings.
+Battery life may vary depending on usage and settings.